 Explanation of series and parallel direct current (DC) circuits by Ron Kurtus - Succeed in Understanding Physics.
-Also refer to physical science, alternating current, AC, battery, poles, positive, negative, volts, amperes, amps, ohms, voltmeter, resistance, School for Champions.
+Key words: physical science, alternating current, AC, battery, poles, positive, negative, volts, amperes, amps, ohms, voltmeter, resistance, School for Champions.
 Copyright © Restrictions

 Direct Current (DC) Electrical Circuits

 A direct current (DC) electrical circuit consists of a source of DC electricity with a conducting wire going from one of the source terminals to a set of electrical devices and then back to the other terminal, in a complete circuit.
 A DC circuit is necessary for DC electricity to exist.
 DC circuits may be in series, parallel or a combination.
 Understanding DC circuits is important for learning about the more complex AC circuits, like those used in the home.